In-patient luxury rehab center in Thailand

 Persons with addiction are often reluctant to change their behaviors because they lack motivation.
 In other words, before they even start their recovery journey, they automatically assume it’s going to fail, so there’s no reason to bother.

 Every person is in a specific stage of readiness when it comes to behavior change.
-What therapist does is that they use MI to facilitate the process of preparing for change.
+What a therapist does is that they use MI to facilitate the process of preparing for change.
 With regular sessions, patients do so by overcoming ambivalence or a fear of change and boosting their motivation.

 Principles through which MI works in the treatment of hallucinogen addiction include the understanding that motivation comes from an individual, not outside sources.
-Also, the affected person is responsible for resolving ambivalence, not the counselor or therapist.
+In addition, the affected person is responsible for resolving ambivalence, not the counselor or therapist.
 The main goal of a therapist is to guide a patient to recognize and resolve ambivalence in order to increase their motivation levels.

-Motivational interviewing is divided into several processes.
-These include engaging, focusing, evoking, and planning.
-During sessions, the patients talk about various issues and concerns while a therapist narrows the conversation to the important topics and habits to pave the way to addiction recovery.
 At the same time, the therapist elicits a person’s motivation for change by emphasizing the sense of the importance of committing to the treatment.
 Once a patient commits to a change and is motivated to stick to the recovery program, the therapist helps develop a plan of action.

-Evidence shows MI can be an effective therapy method for persons who have depression and substance abuse.
+Through MI, patients learn all the pros and cons of quitting.
+They come to their conclusions and realize benefits outnumber the risks, which is why they feel encouraged and empowered to commit to sobriety.
+Results from a study by Satre et al., published in the July 2016 issue of the Journal of Consulting and Clinical Psychology revealed that MI can be an effective therapy method for persons who have depression and substance abuse.
 This is particularly important if we bear in mind that one of the biggest signs of depression is a lack of motivation and loss of interest.
 Depression and SUDs often go hand in hand.
-Motivational interviewing can be beneficial for patients in this situation.
+Motivational interviewing is beneficial for patients in this situation.

 3. Medication-assisted treatment (MAT)